PaddyMcGlone/codemcglone.github.io/_posts/2019-08-08-Interfaces-PartDeux-Polymorphism.markdown

 		}
     }

-This code is polymorphism in action, we are inheriting the virtual shape draw method within each class and then overriding the base method with a draw method for our specific class.
+This code is polymorphism in action, we are inheriting the virtual shape draw method within each child shape class and then overriding the base draw method with a specialised method for our specific class.
 We then call this for each specific shape or use the default method if suitable.

 ### Outcome
 By introducing Polymorphism into our application we are improving encapsulation and also preventing the creation of fat methods and helper classes within our application.
 This convention also improves code readability and testability.

-### Interfaces and Polymorphism
+### Using Polymorphism with interfaces
 In the last entry, we resolved a problem with the customer wanting to change their messaging platform but this change was going to have an impact on the existing Stockroom class and force a code change.

 This is why we introduced interfaces into our application to implement the <em>'Open/Closed'</em> principal, to make our app more extensible and reactive to change.

 >A modern software application is one where we can change the behaviour of a class without having to change the code.
 This is achieved through extensibility, rather than changing existing application code we alternatively add new classes to our application

 However, in the last module if the customer wanted to add a new communication method.
-Our solution meant they had to remove the old class and add a new class which implements the messaging contract (interface).
+Our solution meant they had to remove a class and add a new class which implements the messaging contract (interface).

     Public class WhatsAppMessenger : IAlert
     {